WheteThunger/SpawnModularCar/README.md

 - `FreshWaterAmount` -- The amount of fresh water to add to each of the car's tanker modules when spawning.
 Only applies if the player has the `spawnmodularcar.autofilltankers` permission and has the AutoFillTankers setting on.
 Defaults to `-1` which represents maximum stack size.
 Note: If for some reason the car has multiple tankers (i.e., no other modules), this amount will be added to each one.
 - `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `mycar fix` or `mycar load`.
 - `Cooldowns` -- Various cooldowns for balancing.
-These were primarily implemented to prevent spamming, so they are not currently tracked across plugin reloads or server restarts, so setting them very high (e.g., hours or days) may not always work as intended.

 ### Server presets